Public Health and Clinical Data Exchange

 - When MIPS eligible clinicians choose to report as a group, data should be aggregated for all MIPS eligible clinicians under one Taxpayer Identification Number (TIN).
 This includes those MIPS eligible clinicians who may qualify for reweighting through an approved Promoting Interoperability hardship exception, hospital or ASC-based status, or in a specialty which is not required to report data to the Promoting Interoperability performance category.

-In order to meet this measure, a MIPS eligible clinician must use the capabilities and standards of CEHRT at 45 CFR 170.315 (f)(5).
+- In order to meet this measure, a MIPS eligible clinician must use technology certified to the criteria at 45 CFR 170.315 (f)(5).

 Certification Standards and Criteria